Sony PlayStation 5 May Be Released In 2021

 — Push Square (@pushsquare) July 22, 2018

 However, there is some evidence to suggest that a next-gen console might come sooner in 2019.
 Just this month, Infinity Ward opened a slot for a narrative scripter for what seems like a First Person Shooter game.
-VGR predicted that the the job was an opening for work on Call of Duty 2019.
+VGR predicted that the job was an opening for work on Call of Duty 2019.
 It has been revealed that the next title in the series will be made for next-generation consoles.
 As such, the site believes the PlayStation 5 will be available by the time Call of Duty 2019 is released.
 This would mean that Sony could release a next-gen console well before 2021.

-Another piece of information the strongly supports a 2019 or 2020 release date are the rumors circulating the next Xbox.
+Another piece of information that strongly supports a 2019 or 2020 release date is the rumor circulating about the next Xbox.
 Codenamed Scarlet, Microsoft’s next-gen console is predicted to come out in early 2020.
 Infinity Ward’s job listing also supports Scarlet’s 2020 release date because it asks for someone who can work on an unannounced title for “multiple next-gen platforms.”
-If this is true, Sony will probably try to meet its competitor head on and release an upgraded console of their own around the same time Microsoft launches a next-gen console.
+If this is true, Sony will probably try to meet its competitor head on and release an upgraded console of their own around the same time Microsoft launches their next-gen console.

 There is evidence to support both a 2021 and a 2019 release date for the PlayStation 5.
 Sony has not confirmed or denied either of these rumored release dates.